Games

 Your turn.

-Match scores
+Match controls

 The deal.
 Each player gets seven cards.
 The top card of the draw pile flips onto the discard pile to start the game.
 You play first by default.